Hero

 3. Do you need data export to a warehouse?

-If the answers to those questions make you nervous about Mixpanel's pricing trajectory, it might be worth looking at alternatives before you're locked in.
+If the answers make you nervous about Mixpanel's pricing trajectory, it's worth looking at alternatives before you're locked in.

 Loved by builders everywhere